PBC CSKA Moscow

 PBC CSKA Moscow (ПБК ЦСКА Москва) is a Russian professional basketball team based in Moscow, Russia.
 The club is a member of the VTB United League, and was a member of the EuroLeague.
 On February 28, 2022, EuroLeague Basketball suspended all Russian teams because of the Russian invasion of Ukraine.

 CSKA won two titles between 2006 and 2008, as well as between 2016 and 2019, in Europe's principal club competition, the EuroLeague, making the final in all seasons these years, and in total has advanced to the EuroLeague Final Four 18 times in the 21st century.

-CSKA is dominating in VTB United League, winning all but two title to date.
-With 8 EuroLeague championships, 1 NEBL championship, 51 home league championships, 7 home cups, 1 home Supercup and 10 VTB United League titles in total, CSKA is the most successful basketball team in Russia (former Soviet Union), and is also one of the most successful basketball teams in Europe.
+CSKA is dominating in VTB United League, winning all but three titles to date.
+With 8 EuroLeague championships, 1 NEBL championship, 53 home league championships, 7 home cups, 2 home Supercups and 12 VTB United League titles in total, CSKA is the most successful basketball team in Russia (former Soviet Union), and is also one of the most successful basketball teams in Europe.